IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 - If you want to use a guestbook you have created, you will first need to click the button in the Action column that says Enable.
 Once a guestbook has been enabled, you can go to the License + Terms for a dataset and select a guestbook for it.
 - There are also options to view, copy, edit, or delete a guestbook.
 - Once someone has downloaded a file in a dataset where a guestbook has been assigned, an option to download collected data will appear.
+Note that it is also possible to download guestbook responses via API.
+See :ref:`download-guestbook-api` for details.

 .. _featured-dataverses: